Congratulations! You did it!

 All graduates who arrive from 9th Avenue and park in the back of the building will walk down the Gate #3 & 4 stairwells.
 All others will walk down the North Fire Lane to the back of the building.
 All students must be screened in order to enter.
 Please note that friends and family members are not able to accompany graduates to this level.
 Please see this map for additional information.

-Patching & Pinning Ceremonies:
+Patching & Pinning Ceremonies

 These ceremonies are separate from Commencement.
 Contact the program directors for details.